AlexYucs/ChromeDictionaryExtension/README.md

 # Chrome Dictionary Extension
 A google chrome extension for searching words.
+Merriam Webster API Key required in "content.js".

 Just highlight a word and hover over it.